mgechev/blog.mgechev.com/_drafts/immutability-in-angularjs-immutablejs.md

 </html>
 {% endhighlight %}

+There are three main variables, which has the strongest impact over such benchmark in AngularJS:

+- type of the collection (mutable, immutable)
+- size of the collection
+- bindings count to the collection

 In order to get clear understanding of what bindings count and collection size should make us prefer `Immutable.js` over the standard collections, I run the benchmarks with the following collections' sizes: `5, 10, 20, 50, 100, 500, 1000, 2000, 5000, 10000, 100000` and bindings count: `5, 10, 20, 30, 40, 50, 60, 70, 80, 90, 100`.

-## Result Representation
+## Results Representation

 So far so good.
-The only thing left is to configure benchpress but it is a pretty much straightforward process.
+The only thing left is to configure benchpress but this is pretty much a straightforward process.
 You can find my configuration scripts [here](https://github.com/mgechev/benchpress-angularjs-immutable/tree/master/benchmarks) and Jeff's [here](https://github.com/jeffbcross/benchpress-tree).
-Note that it is not required to use benchpress with Angular, you can use it with or without any other framework.
+Note that it is not required to use benchpress with Angular, you can use it with any other framework or even without one.

-After we run the benchmarks and set the output directory, all the logs will be saved in there in json format.
-What we can do is to aggregate the raw results and output them in another file or in `stdout`.
+After we run the benchmarks and set the output directory, all the logs will be saved in there, in json format.
+What we can do is to aggregate the raw results (for example get the mean) and output them in another file or print them on the screen.
 This seems fine but visual representation is always better.
 For rendering the data as charts I used node.js with [`node-canvas`](https://github.com/Automattic/node-canvas).
-Later I saw that there's a ["hacked" version of Chart.js, which could be run in node](https://www.npmjs.com/package/nchart).
-The glue code for rendering benchpress logs onto Chart.js charts seems generic enough and like something, which might get in use so next couple of weeks I may publish it as npm module.
+Later I found that there's a ["hacked" version of Chart.js, which could be run in node](https://www.npmjs.com/package/nchart).
+The glue code for rendering benchpress logs onto Chart.js charts seems generic enough and it may get handy to anyone else, so next couple of weeks I may publish it as npm module.

 ## Exploring the Results

+The results contains script running time and garbage collection time, mostly because of the immutable data.

 ### Script Time